 - Eat a smaller portion of protein at meals

-- Choose lean proteins like: beans, chicken, turkey, or fish
+- Choose lean proteins like: chicken, turkey, fish, beans or soy products – tofu, edamame, tempeh and soy milk

 - Avoid red meat: beef, pork, bison, lamb, and venison